 |8000 – 9999

 CCAMPIS funds will be provided for the fall and spring semesters and during winter break.
+Summer subsidies may be available.
 All subsidies are provided directly to the childcare center.
 Student fees are paid by the student directly to the childcare center in accordance to their policies.
 Students are responsible for

-all other center fees (application, supply, field trip, late fee’s, etc.).
+all other center fees (application, supplies, field trips, late fees, etc.).

 - Meet the Tennessee Department of Human Services (TNDHS) definition of “daycare center”, which offers care to thirteen or more children

-- Licensed childcare center by the TNDHS, with a 3-Star Quality Rating
+- Licensed childcare center by the TNDHS, with a 2 or 3-Star Quality Rating

 - Have a signed partnering agreement on file with Northeast State Community College

-The CCAMPIS Coordinator will have a list of 3-Star Quality rated centers that have a signed partnering agreement with Northeast State.
+The CCAMPIS Coordinator will have a list of rated centers that have a signed partnering agreement with Northeast State.
 A listing of childcare centers can be found through the TNDHS website at

 A childcare center’s Quality Rating status and compliance history report should always be verified through the TNDHS website.